CavernCrawlers/CavernCrawlers.github.io/Combat.md

 A standard **Move Action** allows a creature to move up to its movement rate.
 Any form of movement (such as climbing, swimming, leaping or flying) is covered here.
 Each creature gets one dedicated Move Action per Turn.
 Additionally, the **Dash** Main Action may be used to perform a second Move Action in lieu of any other main actions.
 - **Move:** Move up to your character’s movement rate using one of their available movement modes.
 - **Stand Up:** Getting up from prone uses up half of your movement.
-- **Leap, Horizontal:** A creature may leap horizontally up to half its movement rate without requiring a roll.
-For greater distances, a **Strength** check must be made with a **DT** equal to 10 plus the number of additional feet to be crossed.
+- **Leap, Horizontal:** A creature may, with a running start, leap horizontally a number of feet equal to its Strength Score without requiring a roll.
+Without a running start, halve this distance.
+For greater distances, a **Strength** check must be made with a difficulty equal to 10 plus the number of additional feet to be crossed.
 The total leap distance may not exceed the creature’s total movement.
 A horizontal leap may cross any obstacle no higher than the creature’s **Strength Modifier** in feet (with a minimum of 1 foot).
 - **Leap, Vertical:** A creature may leap a number of vertical feet equal to its **Strength Modifier** without requiring a roll (with a minimum of 1 foot).
-Higher leaps require a **Strength** check with a **DT** equal to 15 plus 2 per additional foot.
+Higher leaps require a **Strength** check with a difficulty equal to 15 plus 2 per additional foot.
 The total leap height may not exceed double the creature’s Strength Modifier.
 A vertical leap may not cross a horizontal distance greater than the creature’s reach.
 - **Swim:** A creature may swim at half its ground movement rate.
 Swimming in calm conditions or with the current does not require a roll.
 Other conditions will require a **Strength** roll to successfully make progress.
 - **Fly:** A creature cannot fly unless it has a defined flying movement rate.
 Flying creatures ignore any terrain not at the same elevation.
 Gaining altitude requires double the normal amount of movement, but lowering altitude only requires half.
 Wind currents may also impact flying speed.
 - **Burrow:** A creature cannot burrow unless it has a defined burrowing movement rate.
 Burrowing creatures ignore all surface terrain, but different ground material compositions may impact their movement rate.
 Digging deeper or shallower costs the normal amount of movement.